Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Electric conductivity and dilepton production rates

 Let us first investigate $\Pi^{R\mu\nu}_D(\bm{k},\omega)$, which represents the effects of the soft modes of the 2SC-PT.
 To construct it in a gauge-invariant manner, we start with the lowest contribution of the soft modes to the thermodynamic potential

-which is the one-loop diagram of $\tilde{\Xi}_D(p)$.
-The graphical representation of Eq.~\eqref{eq:Omega_D} is given in Fig.~\ref{fig:Omega_2SC}, where $\tilde\Xi_D(p)$ is the imaginary-time $T$-matrix corresponding to Eq.~\eqref{eq:genf-T-matrix} and the overall coefficient $3$ comes from three anti-symmetric channels of the diquark modes.
+which is the one-loop diagram of $\tilde{\Xi}_D(p)$ given in Fig.~\ref{fig:Omega_2SC}, where $\tilde\Xi_D(p)$ is the imaginary-time $T$-matrix corresponding to Eq.~\eqref{eq:genf-T-matrix} and the overall coefficient $3$ comes from three anti-symmetric channels of the diquark modes.

 The photon self-energy satisfying the WT identity is then constructed by attaching electromagnetic vertices at any two points on the quark lines in $\Omega_D$.
 This procedure leads to the four types of diagrams shown in Fig.~\ref{fig:Self-energy_2SC}; they are called (a) Aslamazov-Larkin (AL)~\cite{AL:1968}, (b) Maki-Thompson (MT)~\cite{Maki:1968,Thompson:1968}, and (c, d) density of states (DOS) terms, respectively, in the theory of metallic superconductivity~\cite{Larkin:book}.
 In the Matsubara formalism we have